McGill–Toolen Catholic High School: McT Band

 Established in 1896, The McGill-Toolen High School Band is one of Alabama's oldest musical organizations.
-Making up the band program at McGill are the Marching Band, Concert Band, Jazz Ensemble, Percussion Ensemble, Color Guard, and Winter Guard.
+The band performs at football games, marching festivals, school pep rallies, assemblies, Mass, parades, and concert festivals, and performs several concerts throughout the school year.
+Making up the band program at McGill is the Marching Band, Concert Band, Jazz Ensemble, Percussion Ensemble, Color Guard, and Winter Guard.

 In 2009, the band moved into their new band hall.
 The band room was dedicated to and named after the longtime director of the Prep Band Program Charles "Buddy" Porter.

+The band is under the direction of Sean C. Noah.
+The McT Band has earned consistent Superior ratings in marching competitions and Superior with Distinction at Alabama Music Performance Assessment.
+The band has also traveled and performed in Mexico, Italy, Chicago, and Ireland.
+On April 23, 2016, the McGill–Toolen Catholic High School Band traveled to New York City and made their Carnegie Hall premier.